International Symbol of Access: Functions

 In May 2015, the Federal Highway Administration rejected the new design for use on road signs in the United States, citing the fact that it has not been adopted or endorsed by the U.S. Access Board, the agency responsible for developing the federal criteria for accessible design.
 The International Organization for Standardization, which established the regular use of the original symbol under ISO 7001, has also rejected the design.

+In 2024, the new design has been integrated in the improved European Parking card for persons with disabilities.